unroll/annindex/README.md

 ## Contributing

-Bug reports and suggestions are very useful!
-Go ahead and open an [issue](https://github.com/unroll/annindex/issues).
+Bug reports and suggestions are useful -- go ahead and open an [issue](https://github.com/unroll/annindex/issues).
+No template yet so try to be nice about it.

-Code contributions that help progress the roadmap or implementations of new SotA indexes are also greatly appreciated.
+Code contributions that help progress the roadmap or implementations of new SotA indexes are greatly appreciated!
+Please read our [philosophy](#philosophy-or-why-do-this) about what the code should look like, and why.
 Go ahead and fork the repo, create and commit to a feature branch, and create a pull request once ready.
 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feat/xx/your-feature-name`)